Undergraduate Course Catalog 2016-2017

 The program enables students to achieve, by time of graduation, the following competencies:

-- An understanding of professional, ethical, legal, security, and social issues and responsibilities.
+- Be cognizant of professional, ethical, legal, security, and social issues and responsibilities.

-- An ability to identify and analyze user needs and take them into account in the selection, creation, evaluation, and administration of computer-based systems.
+- Identify and analyze user needs and take them into account in the selection, creation, evaluation, and administration of computer-based systems.

 The CIS program outcomes are aligned with criteria for accrediting computing programs (the first nine outcomes listed above) and information technology programs (the last five outcomes listed above) as recommended by the ABET Computing Accreditation Commission and the ACM Computing Curricula – IT 2008 Information Technology guidelines.